 - RFID Scanners and RFID Mobile Computers

-RFID readers can work as a scanner (read data and transfer to a back-end system, no screen and no option to review or input data), or as a mobile computer.
+RFID readers can work as a scanner (read data and transfer to a back-end asset tracking system, no screen and no option to review or input data), or as a mobile computer.
 RFID mobile computers work in the same manner as the barcode scanning mobile computers.
 They have a built-in screen and a keyboard, and allow an employee to review information on the scanned asset, as well as collect data.

-A less expensive and more robust alternative to an RFID mobile computer can be RFID reader connected to a smartphone.
+A less expensive and more robust alternative to an RFID mobile computer can be a RFID reader connected to a smartphone.

-The high price can be justified if regular QR code / barcode scanning does not work in your situation, for example:
+The high price can be justified if the regular QR code / barcode scanning does not work in your situation, for example:

 - you are dealing with the moving assets which need to be tracked automatically at a high speed (e.g. conveyor belt)